-The 2016 MCCSR guideline does not contain changes that would have material negative implications for our regulatory capital ratio.
-OSFI will be implementing a revised approach to the regulatory capital framework in Canada, excluding required capital for segregated fund guarantees, in 2018.
-See the section entitled "Risk Factors - Our insurance businesses are heavily regulated, and changes in regulation may reduce our profitability and limit our growth" in MFC's Management's Discussion and Analysis for the year ended December 31, 2015 for information about regulatory initiatives and other developments which could impact MFC's capital position.
+See the section entitled "Risk Factors - Our insurance businesses are heavily regulated, and changes in regulation may reduce our profitability and limit our growth" in MFC's Management's Discussion and Analysis for the year ended December 31, 2016 for information about regulatory initiatives and other developments which could impact MFC's capital position.

-The Company maintains capital in excess of the minimum required in all foreign jurisdictions in which the Company does business.
+Regulated subsidiaries of MFC must maintain minimum levels of capital, which are based on the local capital regime and the statutory accounting basis in each jurisdiction.
+The Company maintains capital in excess of the minimum required, in all foreign jurisdictions in which the Company does business.